 Pro Tip: The museum is extensive and can be emotionally intense.
 So, plan for at least a few hours to explore at a comfortable pace and consider leaving kids under eight at home.
 Family guides and educational resources are available to help contextualize the exhibits for younger visitors.
 This museum requires timed tickets for all visitors. it’s popular, so plan ahead.
 You can also visit the museum as part of an African American history tour.

-Bonus Tips for Maximizing Your Time at the Best Museums for a Kids in Washington DC
+Pro Tips for Maximizing Your Time at the Best Washington DC Museums

-Pack Snacks: Many museums have cafes, but bringing your own snacks can save time and money.
+Pack Snacks: Many DC museums have cafes, but bringing your own snacks can save time and money.

 Avoid parking hassles: The National Mall is crowded, and parking is hard to come by.
 Take public transportation whenever possible.
 I can’t tell you how many times my husband has had to join us 30 minutes later because he was searching for a parking space!